Pre-K Program Policies 2022-2023

 Director’s Office Hours:

 7am – 6pm.
-You may leave him a voice mail at 503-287-9751 or e-mail at firstname.lastname@example.org.
-You also have the options of dropping him a note into the box attached to the door of room 108-A, or at the front office.
+You may leave her a voicemail at 971-379-0331 or e-mail at firstname.lastname@example.org.
+You also have the option of dropping him a note into the box attached to the door of room 108-A, or at the front office.

 A one-time registration fee (equal to one month’s tuition) is charged to reserve your child’s space in the program.
-The fee is non-refundable and is not applied toward tuition.
+The fee is non-refundable and is applied toward June’s tuition.

 The packet of forms you received for enrollment must be completed and returned to IED before your child starts the program.
 The information is kept confidential at IED and must be maintained accounting to the county, state, and federal guidelines.
 Please keep the information up to date by notifying us in writing of any change.
 Parents will be charged for the days pre-k is in operation regardless of whether the child has attended class or not.
 There are no exceptions to this rule.